rehierl/node-tree-outliner/3-2-0-design-3.md

 Note that this definition requires an ordered tree of nodes.
 That is, because in an unordered tree, no node has one specific next sibling.
-All siblings are considered to be equal; even the presequent ones.
+All siblings are considered to be equal - even the presequent ones.

 Attempting to use this strict definition in an unordered tree will not allow deterministic results.
 That is, because siblings are not guaranteed to be served in any particular order.
 Subsequent runs will produce different results (e.g. different number of nodes for a specific section).
 Because of that, all siblings would have to belong to a type-2 section.
-Consequently, type-2 sectioning nodes would be similar to type-1 sectioning nodes.
+Consequently, and with regards to an unordered tree, type-2 sectioning nodes would be similar to type-1 sectioning nodes.

 **DEFINITION**
 A type-2 sectioning node must not contain an active node as one of its descendant nodes.
-The descendants of a type-2 sectioning node must only be used to initialize the declared section. (see below).
+The data defined by the descendants of a type-2 sectioning node must only be used to initialize the declared section.

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
 Type-1 and type-2 sectioning nodes add no additional requirement to the structure of a node tree.
 That is, because the section's open event is the corresponding event of the section's sectioning node.
 As such, the "open" operation does not require any additional node, or any specific node structure.

-Note that using the enter event of the first node to change a section's state to "open" would add the requirement that a section would always need at least one node.
+Note that using the enter event of the first content node to open a declared section would add the requirement that a section would always need at least one node.
+That is, such a section could never be empty.

 **CLARIFICATION**
 The first node's enter event is said to be strictly subsequent